Regulations regarding Silage, Slurry and Agricultural Fuel Oil (SSAFO) storage

 The silo has to be designed and constructed so that with proper maintenance it is likely to last at least 20 years.

 If, on inspection by NIEA, existing or new stores pose a risk of water pollution we may issue a Notice to require their repair or improvement.
-Farmers can appeal to the Water Appeals Commission against such a Notice if they consider the Notice unreasonable.
+Farmers can appeal to the Water Appeals Commission against such a Notice.

 Exemptions to regulations